 Therefore, all women who are rhesus negative are offered a prophylactic Anti-D injection, between 28-30 weeks of pregnancy.
 Anti-D injections can reduce the risk of sensitisation.
 Following the birth of the baby, the rhesus factor of the baby is checked and if the baby is rhesus positive then the mother will be offered another injection of Anti-D.

 If there are any incidents during the pregnancy which could result in fetal blood entering the mother’s circulation, then additional Anti-D may be offered at this time.
 This could include if any vaginal bleeding occurs or any abdominal trauma.
 In this situation please contact DAU or triage urgently.

 We also test for serious inherited blood disorders, which affect the haemoglobin.
-This is a part of the blood that carries the oxygen around the body.
+This is the part of the blood which carries oxygen around the body.
 People who have these conditions will need specialist care.
 However, it is possible for some people to be ‘carriers’ and not be aware of their status, as they are fit and healthy and do not have the disorder.
-But if a carrier was to have a baby with someone who is also a carrier then it is possible that their baby could inherit a disorder.
+If a carrier was to have a baby with someone who is also a carrier then it is possible that their baby could inherit a disorder.
 Therefore, if a mum is a carrier, dad will be offered a test too.

 Please be aware that screening tests are only performed once in pregnancy.
 It is possible to acquire these infections at any stage in the pregnancy, therefore, if you or your partner feel you may be at risk during your pregnancy, please discuss this with your midwife.
 Please refer to the booklet ‘Screening tests for you and your Baby’ for more details.